 We will focus on areas where we are experts and gradually cover issues that we believe are both important and not being properly covered.

 We welcome pitches from freelancers and tips from anyone else.
-Our hope is to remain entirely subscriber-funded so that we can maintain our focus and independence.
+We hope to remain entirely subscriber-funded so that we can maintain our focus and independence.

 And if you aren’t already a paid subscriber, please consider becoming one to support our ambition of not just changing journalism but also changing the world.

 Michael Shellenberger is a Time Magazine "Hero of the Environment," Green Book Award winner, and the best-selling author of San Fransicko: Why Progressives Ruin Cities (HarperCollins 2021) and Apocalypse Never: Why Environmental Alarmism Hurts Us All (HarperCollins 2020).